 In 1982, photographer and fashion model Lucille Khornak published her first book, Fashion: 2001.
 Published by Viking Press, this extraordinary, oversized book (which we luckily stumbled upon in a used bookstore) gave viewers an inside into the minds of couturiers from around the world.
 Forecasting what people would be wearing in the future, the book showcased a garment created by each designer that presented his or her vision for 2001.
 Ms.Khornak took these creations and photographed them on models in exotic and futuristic locations.
-Almost 35 years later, we are enthralled by the predictions, hit or miss, and the fantastic imagery that Khornak presented us with .
+Almost 35 years later, we are enthralled by the predictions, hit or miss, and the fantastic imagery that Khornak presented us with.
 All photographs & fashion illustrations from Fashion: 2001 by Lucille Khornak.
 Viking Press.
 1982. http://www.lucillekhornak.com

 PONYBOY: Lucille, we just love your book, Fashion: 2001.
 But first, please tell us your background.
 Where were you born and raised?

 LUCILLE KHORNAK: I was born and raised in a small town outside of Buffalo, New York.
-As a child I always knew that I wanted to be a model/actress.
+As a child, I always knew that I wanted to be a model/actress.
 It was something that I felt I had to go for.

 PONYBOY: How did the idea for the book come along?
-Was it because you were a New York based high-fashion model working in the fashion world?
+Was it because you were a New York-based high-fashion model working in the fashion world?

-LUCILLE KHORNAK: Actually, I was modeling and had just starting taking photographs of model friends, as well as shooting ads for large companies in the advertising world.
+LUCILLE KHORNAK: Actually, I was modeling and had just started taking photographs of model friends, as well as shooting ads for large companies in the advertising world.
 A friend of mine said to me, “Why don’t you do a book?”
 I said, “What would I do a book on?
 The only thing I really know is fashion and photography.”
 The next time I saw that same friend, they asked if I had come up with an idea for a book.
 I said, “No, not yet.”
 I then started to seriously think about an idea for a book.
-After about a month of thinking, the idea for having the top fashion designers come up with a garment of their view of what fashion would be like in the future, came into my head.
+After about a month of thinking, the idea for having the top fashion designers come up with a garment of their view of what fashion would be like in the future came into my head.
 How about, what it would be like in the year 2001!
 That was the start of the idea.
 Could I actually make this happen, was another thought.

 PONYBOY: There really is an incredible ensemble of people included in your book, from very established high-end designers to the younger “next wave”, who oddly enough became major players in the fashion world.
 Was it hard getting people to take part in the project?
 Did you know many of these designers personally?

 LUCILLE KHORNAK: No, I did not know these designers personally.
-At first it was hard getting some of the designers on board.
+At first, it was hard getting some of the designers on board.
 However, once I had a few, then the others were much easier to get.
 I had a great secretary who followed up with them.
 When they said to call on a particular day, she called until we got the appointment and the interview.
 The garment came later, as they had to think about the future and what they wanted to represent them.
 Many created something special for the book.
-I also wanted to include new designers, as they usually have forward thinking and can be much more experimental.
+I also wanted to include new designers, as they usually have forward-thinking and can be much more experimental.

-PONYBOY: You state in the book that you originally had anticipated that your project would take six to eight months to shoot, but in the end it became a four year process.
-How many designer’s were featured in the book?
+PONYBOY: You state in the book that you originally had anticipated that your project would take six to eight months to shoot, but in the end it became a four-year process.
+How many designers were featured in the book?

 LUCILLE KHORNAK: There are 102 designers.
 I actually thought about my locations and did a lot of research to make them look futuristic at the time.
-One shoot in particular I photographed in Las Vegas, in a fantasy suite.
+One shoot, in particular, I photographed in Las Vegas, in a fantasy suite.
 I also used the desert while out west.
-Then I spent a month in Paris working, interviewing and photographing many of the French designers.
+Then I spent a month in Paris working, interviewing, and photographing many of the French designers.
 I then went on to Milan.
-On another trip, I took a a couple of garments to Venezuela and did a few of the shoots there.
+On another trip, I took a couple of garments to Venezuela and did a few of the shoots there.
 It really became a labor of love.
 Then came the editing process.
 I spent many nights until 4 am with a creative friend who was helping me to edit the photographs.
 There were so many good ones and choosing the final ones to use in the book was challenging.

 PONYBOY: Which of the designs would say were your favorite to photograph?